ARMmbed/mbed-tools/DEVELOPMENT.md

 # Development and Testing

 For development and testing purposes, it is essential to use a virtual environment.
-It is recommended that `pipenv` is used.
+It is recommended that `pipenv >= 2018.11.26` is used.

 ## Setup Pipenv